"Whenever you can, share. You never know who all will be able to see far away standing upon your shoulders!"

 Saturn, the mighty Saturn, will float in water!

 Just gonna talk about a bit on the first one here - how objects float in water (or any liquid).
+For a discussion on flying, check How Do Objects Fly?.

 The main explanation that is taught in schools is based on the Archimedes' principle.
 But in order to understand this phenomenon more intuitively I found out that there are at least two other very legitimate explanations.
 Let me explain them here starting with the Archimedes principle.